dekoza/mtgpl/docs/_sources/AFR.rst.txt

    |mana_1|\ |mana_b|, Sacrifice another creature or a Treasure: Draw a card.

-:mtgtip:`Sphere of Annihilation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/d/3d2315a9-584b-4c59-af43-dd38bcb6c322.jpg?1624964711|https://scryfall.com/card/afr/121/sphere-of-annihilation?utm_source=api>`
+:mtgtip:`Sphere of Annihilation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/d/3d2315a9-584b-4c59-af43-dd38bcb6c322.jpg?1625690264|https://scryfall.com/card/afr/121/sphere-of-annihilation?utm_source=api>`
    Sphere of Annihilation enters the battlefield with X void counters on it.

-   At the beginning of your upkeep, exile Sphere of Annihilation, all creatuers and planeswalkers with mana value less than or equal to the number of void counters on it, and all creature and planeswalker cards in all graveyards with mana value less than or equal to the number of void counters on it.
+   At the beginning of your upkeep, exile Sphere of Annihilation, all creatures and planeswalkers with mana value less than or equal to the number of void counters on it, and all creature and planeswalker cards in all graveyards with mana value less than or equal to the number of void counters on it.

 :mtgtip:`Thieves' Tools<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/5/f50b922e-32dd-4645-b6f4-c07d1a0c70fc.jpg?1625601021|https://scryfall.com/card/afr/122/thieves-tools?utm_source=api>`